Aeroflot Flight 558: Incident

 Flight 558 took off from Sary-Arka Airport at 09:57 Moscow time and began climbing to an altitude of 7200 meters.
-The crew estimated that they'd fly over Magnitogorsk at 10:11.
+The crew estimated that they would fly over Magnitogorsk at 10:11.
 However, at a distance of 45 kilometers from Magnitogorsk at 10:08:20, the crew reported the presence of smoke in the cabin.
 The flight was granted permission to descend to an altitude of 4,800 meters and then switched over to Magnitogorsk air traffic control.
 The flight crew informed Magnitogorsk that there was a fire in the second cargo compartment, and requested instructions for an emergency landing.
 The flight was given permission to descend again at 10:12:32, approximately 20-30 kilometers from Magnitogorsk Airport and at an altitude of 2400–2700 meters Flight 558 began a turn to switch from a bearing of 295° to reach an initial bearing of 185° in the first of a series of maneuvers.
 After the first turn when the flight had reached a bearing of 90° and an altitude of 600 meters, the controller instructed them to start turning for 135°, and the flight proceeded to turn.
 When the flight was instructed to head for 185°, the crew confirmed hearing the instructions but did not execute the maneuver.

-At 10:15:32 the controller informed the crew the flight was going off course, heading away from the airport; the crew only responded by saying "The smoke in the cockpit is very bad."
+At 10:15:32, the controller informed the crew the flight was going off course, heading away from the airport; the crew only responded by saying "The smoke in the cockpit is very bad."
 At 10:15:50 the Il-18 was in dangerous proximity to the ground; the pilots responded by pulling on the controls, putting the engines in takeoff mode, and retracting the landing gear simultaneously, but the sudden overload on the aircraft caused by the maneuvers along with the passengers moving to the front of the plane to avoid the smoke caused an unanticipated reduction in climb.

-At 10:16:19 the flight radioed only the phrase "Goodbye," but did not respond to the controller instructing them to enter a course for landing.
+At 10:16:19, the flight radioed only the phrase "Goodbye," but did not respond to the controller instructing them to enter a course for landing.
 The Il-18 crashed into a field 23 kilometers from the airport, before it was able to make an emergency landing in Magnitogorsk.